RTL Logo

 Civita Di Bagnoregio, Lazio

-Less than two hours from Roma, this village perched on top of a hill is in danger of disappearing, but it still has dream scenes.
-If you watched the soap opera Esperança , you may remember some of the first scenes of the plot, which showed young Toni, played by Reynaldo Gianecchini, walking around the city.
+Less than two hours from Rome, this hilltop village is at risk of disappearing, but it still holds dreamlike scenery.
+If you watched the soap opera...
+Esperança , you may remember some of the first scenes of the plot, which showed young Toni, played by Reynaldo Gianecchini, walking around the city.